 - First skin and scrub your potatoes then dice them into fourths so that the pieces are similar in size.
 Rinse them off to remove any debris and extra starch.

-- Add the potatoes to a large pot and fill with water and 2 tsp salt.
+- Add the potatoes to a large pot and fill with water and 2 teaspoon salt.

 - Put the pot on the stovetop, turn the heat to high and set a timer for 30 minutes.